OXID-eSales/vat-tbe-services-documentation/operation.rst

 |result|

-The VAT ID is displayed (:ref:`oxdakd02`, item 1).
+If a sales VAT ID exists, it is displayed with the date and time of entry (:ref:`oxdakd02`, item 1).

-.. todo: #tbd 3.0: "with the date and time it was entered"

 .. _oxdakd02: